Job Inquiry Letters: How to Write & Send Them (+Examples)

 Details about how your specific skill set and experience can enrich that company if you’re hired

-A call to action, or details about when and how you will follow-up on the letter
+A call to action, or details about when and how you will follow up on the letter

 Your contact information

-Below, we’ve included some examples to show you how it’s done.
-Note that there are several different ways to accomplish your goals, depending upon your unique situation and needs.
+Later in this post, we’ll provide some templates you can use as guides to create your own inquiries.
+Note that there are several different ways to accomplish your goals, depending on your unique situation and needs.

-Here are two sample job inquiry letters that you can use as guides to create your own inquiries.
+Here are two sample job inquiry templates that you can use as guides to create your own inquiries.
 The first can be an effective option when you need to send an email inquiry.
 The second can be used for the more traditional postal submission.

 With an email submission, you can typically skip the otherwise-obligatory contact heading details, and instead get right to the matter at hand.
 It is still important to ensure that the presentation is professional, well-organized, and informative.
 For example: